Skip to Content

 Hematite is a form of iron oxide and has the unique property of being magnetic, which makes it a popular healing stone in metaphysical circles.

-There are hundreds of precious and semiprecious stones of every color and quality you can think of, so if you’re trying to aim your rockhound collection in a certain direction, try picking a certain color of stones and start searching from there.
+There are hundreds of precious and semiprecious stones of every colour and quality you can think of, so if you’re trying to aim your Rockhound collection in a certain direction, try picking a certain colour of stones and start searching from there.

 Real vs. Fake Fluorite: Focus on These 5 Differences